vincentbernat/network-lab/lab-l3-hyperv/README.md

 This lab is also compatible with IPv6 but there are small drawbacks:

- - BIRD doesn't support correctly IPv6 ECMP routes.
-Therefore, only one route gets installed.
-This is fixed by commit 2feaa6931bfe in BIRD.
-In this case, uncomment the `merge path yes` directive in `bird-common/rr-client6.conf`.
+ - BIRD doesn't support correctly IPv6 ECMP routes until 1.6.1.
+If you have an older version, comment the `merge path yes` directive in `bird-common/rr-client6.conf`.
+This way, only one route gets installed.

  - NDP proxying in Linux requires the declaration of all IP that should be proxied.
 To avoid that, a userland proxy (ndppd) is